identw/werf/docs/pages/configuration/stapel_image/git_directive.md

   includePaths: assets
 ```

-> werf has no convention for trailing `/` that is available in rsync, i.e. `add: /src` and `add: /src/` are the same
+> werf has no convention for trailing `/` that is available in rsync, i.e., `add: /src` and `add: /src/` are the same

 ### Changing an owner

-The _git mapping_ configuration provides parameters `owner` and `group`.
+The _git mapping_ configuration provides `owner` and `group` parameters.
 These are the names or numerical ids of the owner and group used for all files and directories transferred to the image.

 ```yaml
 git: